Best Football Cards to Invest In 2026 — Cam Ward, Travis Hunter & Rising Rookies

 Still on the Board — Legacy Picks from 2024

 The 2024 class (Jayden Daniels, Caleb Williams, Drake Maye, Marvin Harrison Jr., Bo Nix) is now entering Year 3.
 These players are no longer rookies, and their cards trade on veteran performance more than draft hype.
-For most investors chasing "invest in 2026" upside, the 2026 class above offers a better risk-adjusted profile.
 That said, Jayden Daniels' 2024 Prizm and Optic rookies are the standout hold from this class — his Year 1 OROY trajectory has held up, and Washington is building around him.
 Track current prices on the SlabHawk Price Guide.

 Types of Cards to Focus On